Mark Ruffalo: Environmentalism

-In 2008, Ruffalo expressed concern that gas companies were eyeing his family's land in Callicoon, New York.
-New York magazine wrote that Ruffalo, after doing his own investigation, became "anti-fracking's first famous face".
+In 2008, Ruffalo expressed concern that gas companies were eyeing his family's land in Callicoon, New York, and New York wrote that Ruffalo, after doing his own investigation, became "anti-fracking's first famous face".
 On October 4, 2010, Ruffalo appeared on The Rachel Maddow Show to discuss hydraulic fracturing and the FRAC Act of 2009.
 He claimed in the December 2010 issue of GQ that after he organized screenings in Pennsylvania of a documentary about natural-gas drilling called Gasland, he was placed on a terror advisory list.
 The Pennsylvania Governor's Office of Homeland Security denied the claim.

+Ruffalo founded the Water Defense organization in 2010 to measure and report water contamination in areas affected by industrial pollution and runoff.
+During the Flint water crisis, Ruffalo stated that corroded lead and galavanized iron pipes could have caused disinfection byproducts.
+Virginia Tech engineering professor Marc Edwards said that disinfection byproducts do not come from corroded pipes.
+Water Defense's Chief Technology Officer Scott Smith said that Flint's tap water contained hazardous levels of chloroform.
+Edwards said the levels of chloroform were not a cause for alarm.
+Water Defense promoted a device known as the WaterBug, which could produce incorrect results due to nonsterile sampling techniques and measuring the presence of chemicals in the ambient air as well as the water.
+An apparent conflict of interest was also present, as Smith invented the WaterBug and had previously marketed it to various groups facing spill cleanup events.
+He did not profit from any business dealings in Flint.
+Ruffalo later responded to criticisms, stating that "Water Defense has never said it is not safe to bathe or shower in Flint...
+The people of Flint have every right to demand to know exactly what is in their water and to maintain a certain degree of skepticism based on what they have been through.”
+Smith left Water Defense in 2017.
+Ruffalo's work with Water Defense influenced his portrayal of Robert Bilott in Dark Waters (2019).

 In March 2016, Ruffalo narrated and produced Dear President Obama: The Clean Energy Revolution Is Now, a documentary by director Jon Bowermaster which looks at President Barack Obama's environmental tenure and legacy concerning the massive expansion of oil and natural-gas drilling.
 In October 2017, Ruffalo actively supported the Standing Rock Sioux Reservation in their opposition to the Dakota Access Pipeline project.

 In 2019, Ruffalo starred in and co-produced Dark Waters, which spotlighted another one of his environmental concerns with its true-life depiction of a corporate lawyer's relentless pursuit of justice to expose poisonous pollution by chemical behemoth DuPont.
 In June 2020, Ruffalo appeared in a webinar conference for the Irish Green Party to encourage members to accept the recently negotiated programme for government, agreed between the party, Fine Gael and Fianna Fáil.
 In 2020, Ruffalo praised the closure of the Indian Point Nuclear Power Plant, and called for the closure of additional nuclear power plants.